Finn Bálor

 Fergal Devitt (born 25 July 1981) is an Irish professional wrestler.
-As of May 2014, he is signed to WWE, where he performs on the Raw brand under the ring name Finn Bálor (/ˈbælər/).
-He is a member of The Judgment Day stable.
+As of May 2014, he is signed to WWE, where he performs on the SmackDown brand under the ring name Finn Bálor (/ˈbælər/).

 Devitt began his career in 2001, before becoming widely known for his tenure with New Japan Pro-Wrestling (NJPW), under the ring name Prince Devitt.
 Within the promotion, he is a three-time IWGP Junior Heavyweight Champion and six-time IWGP Junior Heavyweight Tag Team Champion, having held the title twice with Minoru and four times with Ryusuke Taguchi.
 He is also a two-time winner of the Best of the Super Juniors tournament, having won in 2010 and 2013, as well as being a founding member and the original leader of the Bullet Club stable.
 Through NJPW's working relationship with Mexican promotion Consejo Mundial de Lucha Libre (CMLL), Devitt also wrestled there, becoming a one-time NWA World Historic Middleweight Champion.
 He also wrestled for a number of independent promotions, becoming a one-time ICW Zero-G Champion, one-time RPW British Cruiserweight Champion and a two-time NWA British Commonwealth Heavyweight Champion.

 After signing with WWE's developmental system, NXT, and adopting his current ring name, Bálor won the NXT Championship, with his 292-day reign being the longest in the championship's history until March 2020.
 Also during his time in NXT, Bálor became the first co-winner of the inaugural Dusty Rhodes Tag Team Classic with Samoa Joe.
-Shortly after arriving on the main roster, Bálor became the first wrestler in WWE history to win a world title in their pay-per-view debut, the second ever Irish world champion in WWE (after Sheamus) as well as becoming the quickest wrestler in WWE history to win a world title at 27 days following his main roster debut by becoming the inaugural WWE Universal Champion at SummerSlam 2016.
+Shortly after arriving on the main roster, Bálor became the first wrestler in WWE history to win a world title in their pay-per-view debut, by becoming the inaugural WWE Universal Champion at SummerSlam 2016.
 Bálor is also a two-time Intercontinental Champion and a one-time United States Champion.
 Bálor became a Grand Slam Champion on September 2, 2023, at Payback, winning the Undisputed WWE Tag Team Championship, and is an overall six-time Tag Team Champion in WWE.

 Early life

 Fergal Devitt was born on 25 July 1981 in Bray, County Wicklow, the son of Leonie and Fintan Devitt.
 He has one older sibling and three younger siblings.
 He attended St. Cronan's School in Bray.
 Before deciding to become a professional wrestler, he played association football and Gaelic football.
 While growing up, he enjoyed watching World of Sport and WWF (now WWE) shows and was a fan of The British Bulldogs, Shawn Michaels, Mr. Perfect, Rick Rude, Savio Vega, and Koko B. Ware.

+In a 2026 interview with Chris Van Vliet, he mentioned that he, at the age of 16, worked at a cleaning contracting company where his uncle worked in the maintenance departement.
+There he repaired floor buffers.
+In the same interview, he mentioned that he had worked at Tesco and at a railway in Ireland where his family worked, as a seller of tickets.